+'''

-Kantor pair \iff Lie triple system \iff Lie algebra
+Kantor pair \longleftrightarrow Lie triple system \longleftrightarrow Lie algebra.

+'''

 The transfer of properties between V and T(V) is straightforward (Prop.
-1.9).
-The heart of the matter lies in the relations between the Lie triple system T(V) and its standard Lie envelope $\mathcal{L}{T(V)}$.
+1.7).
+The heart of the matter lies in the relation between the Lie triple system T(V) and its standard Lie envelope $\mathcal{L}{T(V)}$.
 It turns out that our methods of dealing with this transfer are general enough to deal with Lie triple systems per se, and not only those that arise from Kantor pairs.
-In particular, we show (2.4) that a Lie triple system T is nondegenerate if and only of its standard embedding \mathcal{L}T is so.
+In particular, we show in Theorem 2.4 that a Lie triple system Tis nondegenerate if and only of its standard embedding \mathcal{L}T is nondegenerate.
 We can even go one step further, and simply consider \mathbb{Z}2 -graded Lie algebras.
 The connection to Lie triple systems is given by the fact that the standard Lie envelope of a Lie triple system is a \mathbb{Z}2 -graded Lie algebra.
-We show in 2.3 that a \mathbb{Z}2 -graded Lie algebra is graded-nondegenerate if and only if it is nondegenerate.
+We show in Theorem 2.3 that a \mathbb{Z}2 -graded Lie algebra is graded-nondegenerate if and only if it is nondegenerate.

-One of the important questions in any structure theory is that of nondegeneracy of a simple object.
+One of the important questions in any structure theory is that of the nondegeneracy of a simple object.
 Since there are prime degenerate Jordan pairs, there are of course prime degenerate Kantor pairs.
-However, we are able to prove (3.1) that this cannot happen for simple Kantor pairs as considered in this paper, namely over a ring Φ of scalars containing 1/2, 1/3, 1/5.
-The basis for this is a result of Zelmanov [17], which says that the subalgebra generated by all absolute zero divisors of a Lie algebra L over a ring of scalars with 1/6 is locally nilpotent.
+However, we are able to prove in Theorem 3.1 that this cannot happen for simple Kantor pairs as considered in this paper, namely over a ring Φ of scalars containing 1/2, 1/3, 1/5.
+The basis for this is a result of Zelmanov [16], which says that the subalgebra generated by all absolute zero divisors of a Lie algebra L over a ring of scalars with 1/6 is locally nilpotent.
 This can be applied in our study of Kantor pairs, since it is easy to show that the subalgebra generated by all absolute zero divisors of a simple short \mathbb{Z} -graded Lie algebra $L = L{-2} \oplus L{-1} \oplus L_0 \oplus L_1 \oplus L_2$ is in fact an ideal.

 We also consider the corresponding question for Lie triple systems: Is a simple Lie triple system T nondegenerate?
-Our answer is yes, if T is defined over a field of characteristic 0 (3.1).
-Our proof uses a result of Grishkov [9] which implies that simple Lie algebras in characteristic zero are always nondegenerate, i.e., do not have nonzero absolute zero divisors.
+Our answer is yes, if T is defined over a field of characteristic 0 (Theorem 3.1).
+Our proof uses a result of Grishkov [8] that implies that simple Lie algebras in characteristic zero are always nondegenerate, i.e., do not have nonzero absolute zero divisors.

 The final section of our paper contains some consequences of these results.
-We obtain a nice characterization of annihilators of ideals in nondegenerate Lie triple systems (3.2) and Kantor pairs (3.3), which easily implies the inheritance of non-degeneracy by ideals of Lie triple systems and Kantor pairs (3.4).
-We also study when Kantor pairs are Jordan pairs, and we do so by defining the biggest ideal of a Kantor pair which is a Jordan pair.
-For nondegenerate Kantor pairs, this ideal is essential if and only if the Kantor pair is in fact a Jordan pair (3.7).
+We obtain a nice characterization of annihilators of ideals in nondegenerate Lie triple systems (Theorem 3.2) and Kantor pairs (Corollary 3.3), which easily implies the inheritance of nondegeneracy by ideals of Lie triple systems and Kantor pairs (Corollary 3.4).
+We also study when Kantor pairs are Jordan pairs, and we do so by defining the biggest ideal of a Kantor pair that is a Jordan pair.
+For nondegenerate Kantor pairs, this ideal is essential if and only if the Kantor pair is in fact a Jordan pair (Proposition 3.7).

-1. Preliminaries on Lie Triple systems and Kantor pairs
+1 Preliminaries on Lie triple systems and Kantor pairs

-Throughout this paper we will be dealing with Lie triple systems, Kantor pairs and Lie algebras over a ring of scalars Φ with $1/6 \in \Phi$.
+Throughout this paper we will be dealing with Lie triple systems, Kantor pairs, and Lie algebras over a ring of scalars Φ with $1/6 \in \Phi$.